algolia/algoliasearch-client-javascript/CONTRIBUTING.md

 ## Requirements

+### Docker

+If you don't want to install dependencies on your host machine, you can follow this [guide](https://github.com/algolia/algoliasearch-client-javascript/blob/master/DOCKER_README.MD) to run code inside a docker container but keep the source files on your favorite IDE.

+### Host machine

 To run this project, you will need:

 - Node.js ≥ 12 (current stable version) – [nvm](https://github.com/creationix/nvm#install-script) is recommended